 We desire to retain the advantages of a linear parameter estimation process, and therefore avoid non-linear encoded basis BRDFs, and directly estimate the data-driven BRDF model parameters from unmodified basis BRDFs.
 To regularize the estimation of the model parameters from a reflectance map under natural lighting, we leverage the reflectance similarities between BRDFs in a material class.
 Intuitively, we expect that it is easier to express the BRDF as a combination of a small set of similar materials than from a large set of BRDFs that span a larger spectrum of more varied materials.
-We therefore, first approximate the space of homogeneous BRDFs with a Gaussian mixture model.
+In other words, we aim to more accurately reconstruct a data-driven BRDF by leveraging material class (e.g., metals, paints, diffuse, and phenolics) specific knowledge.
+To define the material classes, we first approximate the space of homogeneous BRDFs with a Gaussian mixture model.
 Each normal distribution in the Gaussian mixture model represents a material class, and we assign each basis material to the class with the highest likelihood.
-We formulate the estimation of the model parameters as a maximum aposteriori optimization that maximizes the likelihood that the model parameters explain the observations, as well as the likelihood that the model belongs to the material class.
+We formulate the estimation of the data-driven BRDF model parameters as a maximum a-posteriori optimization that maximizes the likelihood that the model parameters explain the observations, as well as the likelihood that the reconstructed model belongs to the material class.
 However, this formulation is highly non-linear and difficult to minimize.
-We therefore exploit the additional observation that in high dimensional spaces everything is distant, and approximate the maximum a-posteriori optimization by an efficient linear least squares approximation per material class.
+We therefore exploit the additional observation that in high dimensional spaces everything is distant, and approximate the maximum a-posteriori optimization by computing a set of provisional data-driven BRDF solutions for each material class using an efficient linear least squares approximation.
 Finally, we select the most likely provisional least squares solution based on the maximum a-posteriori error.